julienbourdeau/altver.org/ALTVER.md

 How do you fix it?

 Existing users will see it as a breaking change because they rely on this behavior.
+Their discount label are suddenly all wrong.
 New users will see it as a bug, I mean the function clearly states that it returns a discount rate!

-**People consider things to be a bugfix or breaking change depending on how it affects them.**
+_People consider things to be a bug fix or breaking change depending on how it affects them._

-As a maintainer, you’ll need to consider how critical is the feature, how new it is, how heavily it’s used to figure if it’s worth releasing a new Major for this, knowing all the implications of a new major.

-I chose this example because it happened to me in 2014 but this is a story for another time.
+I chose this example because it happened to me in 2014 at [PrestaShop](https://github.com/PrestaShop/PrestaShop) but this is a story for another time.

+### The consequences of a Breaking Change

+Whenever a breaking change is released, you’d increased the Major version number.
+Major version are well named **MAJOR** means it’s important and significant, so it should be rare

+#### Delayed release

+As a user, you don’t expect a major version every few weeks.
+So the breaking change are bundled and the fix is delayed.
+Instead of getting an important fix now, you’ll get it “next time”.

+One solution is sometimes to run a fork of the dependency until the next release,

+#### Partitioning user base

+Most users upgrade to the latest minors but won’t update often to next major (unless you’re an important part of the stack).
+If you a small dependency, users won’t upgrade until they need too.
+It’s fine!
+But now as a maintainer you have users using multiple major version (sending reports, feature requests and so on).

+## Trust the maintainer

+Maintainers is always responsible for what gets into the release.
+They will way carefully weigh if something needs to fixed with or without breaking changes, when it should be release, and what the version type should be.

+Maintainers need to keep things manageable for them so you get new features and bug fixes.

+Maintainers will always avoid breaking things and upsetting the people trusting them with their code.

+Mistakes happen.
+It happens to all of us but generally, you should trust the maintainer.

+_AltVer is a statement that maintainers will do their best to balance all the project stakes.
+Trust the maintainer._

 ## Specification